dgis/emu48android/ReadMe.txt

 TODO

-- Add a settings to switch between dark and light theme.
 - Increase the loading speed (for Charlemagne faceplates) if possible.
 - Add the name of the file in the toast "State saved".
 - The clock seems unsynchronized sometimes.